-With plumbing pipes and gas lines or electric wires, hot water heaters seem complicated, but try some hot water heater troubleshooting before calling a plumber or electrician.
+Have a problem with your hot water heater?
+With their plumbing pipes and gas lines or electric wires, water heaters may seem like complicated appliances.
+However, there is some simple DIY hot water heater troubleshooting you can try before you call a plumber or electrician.

 Troubleshooting a Gas Hot Water Heater